dnagir/knockout-rails/README.md

 - `only: -> truthy or falsy` - only apply the validation when the condition is truthy. `this` points to the model so you can access it.
 - `except:` - is the opposite to only.
 Both `only` and `except` can be used, but you should make sure those are not mutually exclusive.

+And at the end of this exercise, you can bind the errors using `data-bind="text: page.error.name"` or any other technique.

 ## Model Events

 ```coffee